Top 100 (99) Composers

 As with all the "Top 100" lists I've compiled or am compiling, this is just my personal favorites, it's not intended as an 'absolutely objective' list of composers who're 'unquestionably GREAT'.
-Obviously, I'm not familiar with all the work of all composers & what I like &/or love is based on personal criteria that will differ from the criteria of other people interested in the subject.
+Obviously, I'm not familiar with all the work of all composers & what I like &/or love is based on personal criteria as well as during what period of my life I was exposed to the work that will differ from the criteria & exposure period of other people interested in the subject.

-As with the "Top 100 Books" list, the people presented are simply those that occured to me off the top of my head - or, at least, that's the way it started out.
+As with the "Top 100 Books" list, the people presented are simply those that occurred to me off the top of my head - or, at least, that's the way it started out.
 There are very few women, which bothers me.
 This isn't intended to be a negative statement about women composers.
 I include myself because I love my own audio work but I generally prefer to call myself a "d composer" or a "Low Classicist" instead of a "composer".
-None of my friends are on here (except for Franz Kamin who's deceased) possibly because I don't want to favor some over others.
+None of my friends are on here (except for "Sarmad" Brody & Franz Kamin who're deceased) possibly because I don't want to favor some over others.

-There are no jazz composers here (except for Bob Graettinger), that bothers me too.
+There are few jazz composers here, that bothers me too.
 This seems to be because while I love jazz it's the overall music that I love rather than the compositions, per se.
 E.G. I love the music of Eric Dolphy but the compositions aren't as important to me as the way he & his fellow musicians play them.
 If I make a "Top 100 Musicians" list there'll be many more women & jazz musicians represented - as well as musicians in other genres not represented here.

 Somewhat to my surprise, I found it very difficult to pick 100 composers.
 When I was picking the Top 100 Books it was hard to narrow the list down to such a small number.
 With the composers, it's the opposite problem: there're many composers whose work I like very much but I might find their overall body of work to be too conventional or otherwise limited.
 I've tried to pick composers the majority of whose work I've been passionate about at some point.